Chromosome Segregation and the Plane of Cell Division

-Chromosome segregation, aneuploidy, mitosis, kinetochore, microtubul
+Chromosome segregation, mitotic spindle, aneuploidy, mitosis, kinetochore, microtubule

 Mechanisms of chromosome-microtubule capture: The End-On Conversion Process

-By developing a high-resolution imaging methodology, we showed that although kinetochores are capable of attaching to both lateral-walls and ends of the microtubule fibre, the attachment to lateral walls is gradually converted to microtubule-ends through a multi-step process (Shrestha and Draviam., 2013).
-We term this the end-on conversion process wherein distinct sets of proteins are required for tethering the kinetochore to microtubule-walls versus microtubule-ends.
+By developing a high-resolution imaging methodology, we showed that although kinetochores are capable of attaching to both lateral-walls and ends of the microtubule fibre, the attachment to lateral walls is gradually converted to microtubule-ends through a multi-step process (Shrestha and Draviam, 2013).
+We termed this the end-on conversion process wherein distinct sets of proteins are required for tethering the kinetochore to microtubule-walls versus microtubule-ends.
 We study how these two different modes of kinetochore-tethering are achieved, monitored and controlled using a combination of biochemistry and cell biology tools.